Madhuca longifolia: Mahura Oil

 Trifed, a website of the Ministry of Tribal Affairs, Government of India reports:

-"Mahua oil has emollient properties and is used in skin disease, rheumatism and headache.
+"mahura oil has emollient properties and is used in skin disease, rheumatism and headache.
 It is also a laxative and considered useful in habitual constipation, piles and haemorrhoids and as an emetic.
 Native tribes also used it as an illuminant and hair fixer."

 It has also been used as biodiesel.